Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Results

-First, we compare the accuracy of a single hypernetwork model (Hyper-UNet) to a set of baseline UNet models trained with fixed rescaling ratios.
-Our goal is to assess the ability of the hypernetwork model to learn a continuum of CNN weights for various rescaling factors, and evaluate how the performance of models using those weights compare to that of models trained independently with specific rescaling factors.
+\textbf{Accuracy}.
+First, we assess the ability of the hypernetwork model to learn a continuum of primary network weights for various rescaling factors, and evaluate how the performance of models using those weights compare to that of models trained independently with specific rescaling factors.
+Figure~\ref{fig:dice-ratio_all-datasets} shows the Dice score for the segmentation task, on the held-out test split of each dataset, as a function of the rescaling factor~$\varphi$.
+We see that in some cases many rescaling factors achieve similar performance.
+For example, in the OASIS task, SSHN achieves a mean Dice score across brain structures above 0.89 for most rescaling factors--suggesting that inference cost can be reduced without sacrificing accuracy.

-Figure~\ref{fig:dice-ratio_all-datasets} shows the Dice score on the held-out test split of each dataset as a function of the rescaling factor~$\varphi$, for our approach and the baselines.
-We find that many rescaling factors can achieve similar final model performance, for example in the OASIS task, both strategies achieve a mean Dice score across brain structures above 0.89 for most rescaling factors.
-For the natural image datasets, we find that segmentation quality decreases more rapidly as~$\varphi$ decreases than for OASIS.
+The Stochastic and FiLM models fail to consistently match the performance of the Fixed baselines.
+In contrast, the networks predicted by SSHN are consistently more accurate than equivalent networks trained with specific rescaling factors, suggesting that the SSHN models, unlike the other approaches, are successfully adapting the predicted weights based on the scaling factor.
+Table~5 shows the best performing model variant found for each approach.

-In all datasets, the networks predicted by the hypernetwork are consistently more accurate than equivalent networks trained with specific rescaling factors.
-The best rescaling factor found with the hypernetwork outperformed the best ratio for the UNet baseline by 0.8 Dice points on OASIS Brains, 3.1 Dice points in the OxfordPets dataset and 5 Dice points in the CUBBirds dataset.
+Figure~\ref{fig:registration} presents results for registration of the OASIS dataset.
+Again, SSHN networks out perform the independently trained networks.
+In contrast, the Stochastic and FiLM methods perform slightly worse than the Fixed baseline.
 Experiments later in the paper delve deeper into this improvement in model generalization.

-We also explore how varying the rescaling factor~$\varphi$ affects the segmentation of smaller labels in the image.
-Figure~\ref{fig:oasis2d-structures} presents a breakdown by neuroanatomical structures for a UNet baseline with~$\varphi=0.5$ and a subset of rescaling factors for the Hypernetwork model.
-We observe that the proposed hypernetwork model achieves similar performance for all labels regardless of their relative size, even when downsampling by substantially larger amounts than the baseline.
+We also explore how varying the rescaling factor~$\varphi$ affects the segmentation of smaller labels in the image using the OASIS dataset.
+Figure~\ref{fig:oasis2d-structures} presents a breakdown by neuroanatomical structures for a Fixed baseline with~$\varphi=0.5$ and a subset of rescaling factors for the SSHN model.
+The proposed hypernetwork model achieves similar performance for all labels regardless of their relative size, even when downsampling by substantially larger amounts than the baseline.